 Ninwa Hanna plays an essential role in organizing PHR’s trainings on documentation of human rights violations in the Middle East.
 She handles all logistics for trainings, acts as a liaison with colleagues on the ground, and facilitates the process for properly receiving documentation of rights violations.

-Ninwa Hanna's role at PHR primarily focuses on our work in Syria.
-Previously, Hanna was the youth chairperson and a national board member of the Syrian American Alliance, where she focused on foreign policy and humanitarian aid related to the ongoing Syrian conflict.
-She was also an intern for Congo Action Now, where she worked on sexual violence issues and on passing House Bill H2898, which, if passed in the Senate, would require companies to disclose their use of conflict minerals.
-Hanna participated in American University’s Washington Semester Program, studying foreign policy and interning for the National U.S.-Arab Chamber of Commerce.
+Previously, Hanna worked with various Syrian-American organizations on fundraisers, clothing drives, and social business projects for Syrian refugees.
+She also volunteered at the Home of Home orphanage in Lebanon, specifically working with Syrian children who had been abandoned and orphaned due to the conflict.
+Hanna has also interned for Congo Action Now, where she worked on issues of sexual violence and on passing House Bill H2898, which would require companies to disclose their use of conflict minerals.
+She participated in American University’s Washington Semester Program, studying foreign policy and interning for the National U.S.-Arab Chamber of Commerce.

-Hanna holds a BA in legal studies and political science from Lasell College.
-She is conversant in Aramaic and fluent in Arabic and Spanish.
+Hanna holds a BA in legal studies and political science from Lasell College and is currently pursuing an AM in Middle East Studies at Harvard.
+She is fluent in Arabic and Spanish and conversant in Aramaic.